 Professional Development for Graduate Students

-Graduate Division has many resources to help graduate students prepare for the academic and non-academic job market; see, for example, the Professional Development Guide.
+Graduate Division has many resources to help graduate students prepare for the academic and non-academic job market; see, for example, the Professional Development Guide and Getting Mentoring.
 Two other useful sites are The Versatile PhD (to which Berkeley subscribes) and Connected Academics (open access).